vfxkevin/hou_file_manager/README.md

     * A 'Preview' button to preview the image in MPlay minimal mode.
   * The Raw Value of the file parameter in the Parameter View can be edited in place by double-clicking on it.
 * Tools UI
-  * Files in the file parameters can be copied or moved to a desination diretory, and the raw value file paths of the parmaeters will be updated to the new paths.
+  * Files in the Parameter View can be copied or moved to a desination diretory, and the raw value file paths of the parmaeters will be updated to the new paths.
+  * <UDIM> files are supported.
+  * $F or ${F} seqeuence files are supported. $F can have zero paddings, such as $F4 etc.

 ## Installation
 * Go to [Releases](https://github.com/vfxkevin/hou_file_manager/releases) and download the **source code zip file** from the latest release.